Archive : Historical MD&A

 Download Full Report

-New Malls opened in 2015 and 2016 â€“ Major revenue growth contribution
+New malls opened in 2016 â€“ Major revenue growth contribution

 Shopping Mall Operations â€“ Driving organic growth by improving space utilization